 This program offers one of the most rigorous facilitation trainings in the country, an opportunity to learn Resetting the Table’s celebrated methodology, and extensive live practice with individualized coaching.
 Upon completion of the program, participants will be eligible to facilitate at RTT and independent forums throughout the DC area.
 Cost for the training is $500, generously subsidized by the Jewish Federation of Greater Washington as well as the Jacob and Hilda Blaustein Foundation.
 A limited number of scholarships are available.

-The facilitation training begins with a weekend retreat followed by training sessions roughly every 2-3 weeks from November–March.
+The facilitation training begins with a weekend retreat followed by training sessions roughly every 2-3 weeks from November–April.
 The training arc is delineated below.
 Dates for some training components are set, while others (marked with an asterisk) will be scheduled around participants’ schedules:

 In addition to the dates above, the training will include 2-3 online practice sessions via videoconference, occasional homework assignments, and regular check-ins with RTT staff to discuss the experience and receive ongoing coaching and mentorship.

 What is Resetting the Table?

 Resetting the Table (RTT) is dedicated to building meaningful dialogue and deliberation across political divides.
 Drawing from facilitation and mediation expertise, Resetting the Table’s trained facilitators and carefully structured processes support participants in charged conversations to speak, listen, challenge each other, and make decisions together with honesty, mutual recognition, and respect.
 RTT has provided communication skill-building workshops, multi-narrative educational sessions, and consultation to hundreds of communities and organizations, including 75+ college campuses, 25 Jewish Federations, innovation sector and major organizations across the country.